mabel/is4boot/README.md

 This script is intended to build an [IdentityServer4](http://docs.identityserver.io/en/latest/) instance with Microsoft Oauth2 authentication feature included.

-First, create the file `./etc/secrets.json` in this directory.
-It should contain records about your Azure application credentions:
+First, create the file `./etc/secrets.json`.
+It should contain records about your Azure application credentials:

 ```json
 {